google/scaaml/scaaml_intro/README.md

 # SCAAML AES side-channel attacks tutorial

-This directory provide the code, models and dataset needed to reproduce the AES deep-learning side channel attack demonstrated at
-[DEF CON 27](https://elie.net/talk/a-hackerguide-to-deep-learning-based-side-channel-attacks/)
-and in our online tutorial.
+This directory provides the code, models and the dataset needed to reproduce the AES deep-learning side channel attack demonstrated at [DEF CON 27](https://elie.net/talk/a-hackerguide-to-deep-learning-based-side-channel-attacks/) and in our online tutorial.